Anak Verhoeven

 Anak Verhoeven (born 15 July 1996) is a Belgian rock climber who specializes in sport climbing and in competition lead climbing.
 She has repeatedly won the Belgian National Championship in lead climbing.
 In 2016, she ranked first on the IFSC World Ranking List.
 In 2017, she won both the World Games and IFSC Climbing European Championships.
-Verhoeven is also one of the strongest female sport climbers, and in 2017, became the first-ever woman in history to establish a new route, Sweet Neuf.
+Verhoeven is also one of the strongest female sport climbers, and in 2017, became the first woman in history to establish a new route, Sweet Neuf.

 Early life

-Verhoeven was born in Belgium and started to climb when she was 4 years old, and both her parents were already climbers.
+Verhoeven was born in Belgium and started to climb when she was 4 years old.
+Both her parents were already climbers.